Since 2024, NVIDIA’s driver ecosystem has undergone significant restructuring.

 Non-NVSwitch GPU servers (standard ML compute nodes) #

-nvidia-driverornvidia-open) is required to register GPUs and enable CUDA communication. - Fabric Manager is not required on PCIe-based systems.
+nvidia-openornvidia-driver) is required to register GPUs and enable CUDA communication. cuda-toolkitprovides CUDA compilers, libraries, and development tools.cuda-runtimeprovides runtime-only CUDA userspace libraries.- Fabric Manager is not required on PCIe-based systems.

 Containerized compute environments (Docker / Kubernetes / Slurm) #